-As a Managing Officer Program student, you will build on foundational management and technical competencies, learning to address issues of interpersonal and cultural sensitivity, professional ethics, and outcome-based performance.
+The Managing Officer Program can help you, as a first- or mid-level officer/supervisor, jump-start professional development early on in your career or volunteer service.
+You will build on foundational management and technical competencies, learning to address issues of interpersonal and cultural sensitivity, professional ethics, and outcome-based performance.
 On completion of the program, you will:

 A certificate of completion for the Managing Officer Program is awarded after the successful completion of all courses and the capstone project.

 The selection criteria for the Managing Officer Program are based on service and academic requirements.

 At the time of application, you must be in a rank/position that meets either the Training or Experience requirements below.
 Your chief (or equivalent in nonfire organizations) verifies this training and experience through his or her signature on the application.

 You should have a strong course completion background and have received training that has exposed you to more than just local requirements, such as regional and state training with responders from other jurisdictions.

 This training can be demonstrated in one of many forms, which may include, but not be limited to, the following: